top of page

 Image by Georgia de Lotz

-When you've finished all that hard work in the garden take time to enjoy a warming drink or two, al fresco.
-Utilise an old patio table and some vintage crockery & glasses, a tablecloth etc according to the weather.
+When you've finished all that hard work in the garden, take time to enjoy a warming drink or two, al fresco.
+Make the last of warm sunny days by utilising an old patio table and some vintage crockery & glasses!

 Cocktails and hot drinks for the Autumn season need to be colourful, warming, spicy and sparkling, with a surprising refreshing taste and perhaps a little kick!
 There are endless drinks ingredients and recipes to get you in the mood, but here are a few ideas.. and they're